tracy-td/tracy-td.github.io/docs/DESENVOLVEDORES/Processo_de_Desenvolvimento/Processo-De-Desenvolvimento.md

 This iterative process allows for continuous project evolution, promoting the delivery of value to users and the constant improvement of software quality.

 The "Development Process" diagram provides an overview of the development process adopted in the Tracy-TD project.
 The process consists of well-defined steps, from task planning to code review and merging.
 Each step plays an important role in the team's workflow, ensuring efficient and quality development.
-Through this process, the team collaborates in a structured and organized manner, resulting in consistent deliveries aligned with the goals and objectives of the Tracy-TD project.-!>
+Through this process, the team collaborates in a structured and organized manner, resulting in consistent deliveries aligned with the goals and objectives of the Tracy-TD project. -->